Vauban, Freiburg: Transport

 Within Vauban, transport is primarily by foot or bicycle: according to Scheurer (2001), 38–73% of movements were performed by walking or cycling, as opposed to 5–16% by car.
 Scheurer (2001) found that cycling was the main mode of transport for most trips and most activities, including commuting and shopping.
 The development is connected to Freiburg city centre by a tramway and is laid out linearly along the tracks, such that all homes are within easy walking distance from a tram stop.
 In 2006, just after the tram network had been extended, 70% of local public transport trips were made by tram, and 30% by bus.
 The level of car ownership has fallen over time: "Scheurer (2001) and Nobis (2003) found that just over half of households owned a car" (Scheurer: 54%; Nobis: "over 40%" carfree), but according to Melia et al. (2010), "parking levels suggest a substantial majority of households do not own cars there today."
-As of 2009, around 70% of the households had chosen to live without a private car.

 The preference for walking and cycling can be partly attributed to the layout of the district.
 Building on previous experience, the plan departs from the simple inherited grid and creates a network, which incorporates the principle of “filtered permeability”.
 It means that the network geometry favours the active modes of transport and, selectively, “filters out” the car.
 This is accomplished by reducing the number of streets that run through the neighbourhood.
 Instead, most local streets are crescents and cul-de-sacs (see drawing).
 While they are discontinuous for cars, they connect to a network of pedestrian and bike paths, which permeate the entire neighbourhood.
 In addition, these paths go through or past open spaces, adding to the enjoyment of the trip.
 The logic of filtering a mode of transport is fully expressed in a new comprehensive model for laying out neighbourhoods and districts – the Fused Grid.

 Most of Vauban's residential streets are described as stellplatzfrei – literally "free from parking spaces".
 Vehicles are allowed down these streets at walking pace to pick up and deliver but not to park, although there are some infractions as the system depends essentially on social consensus – there are few official controls.
 Each year, households are required to sign a declaration stating either that they do not own a car, or that they do, in which case they must buy a space in one of the multi-storey car parks on the periphery, at a one-off cost of €17,500 plus a monthly service fee (in 2006).
 According to Melia (2006), "the citywide car sharing club has the greatest concentration of its 2,500 members in Vauban – at least ten of its cars are stationed around the district."